wemersonnino/blog/wp-content/plugins/webp-converter-for-media/readme.txt

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/webp-converter-for-media` directory, or install plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to `/wp-content/plugins/webp-converter-for-media` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate plugin through `Plugins` screen in WordPress Admin Panel.
+2. Activate the plugin through `Plugins` screen in WordPress Admin Panel.
 3. Use `Settings -> Settings -> Converter for Media` screen to configure the plugin.
-4. Click on the button `Regenerate All`.
+4. Click on the button `Start Bulk Optimization` and wait.
-5. Check if everything works fine.
+5. Check if everything works fine using [this tutorial](https://wordpress.org/support/topic/how-can-i-check-if-the-plugin-is-working-properly/).

 That's all!
 Your website is already loading faster!